-If you have lost a loved one to death, divorce, or separation my prayer is that this topic will help you feel comforted, encouraged, and better prepared to comfort yourself and others in this inevitable situation.
+If you are grieving the loss a loved one to death, divorce, or separation my prayer is that this topic will help you feel comforted, encouraged, and better prepared to recover through this inevitable situation.

 * LOSS is the fact or the process of losing something or someone.

 * GRIEF is deep sorrow, especially caused by death of a loved one.

 As a mother and step-mother of a blended family, I know about the pain and heartache that comes from loss of relationships.
 Fifteen years ago, before Gabe was even one year old, my marriage to his father had disintegrated.
 I felt shocked, saddened, scared, and ANGRY.
 This was not how my life was supposed to be!
 I didn’t know what to do or how I’d ever recover!
 Within months, I encountered Jesus and began to realize that He loved me with an everlasting love.
 I discovered He was with me and I was going to be OK as long as I kept focused on knowing and loving God.

 Two years later, I met Tim and WOW!
 Here was a man who not only followed Jesus, he delighted in my son, and adored me!
 I couldn’t believe it!
 He also had two young children he was actively parenting and whom I really enjoyed – AND they loved me, too!
 I couldn’t believe that I was literally blessed to overflowing!

 I vividly remember falling to my knees in my little kitchen and praising God over and over for bringing this wonderful, godly man into our lives.

 We married when our children were 3, 4, and 5 years old.
 I felt like the years the locusts had eaten were being restored! “[God said] I will restore the years the locust have eaten.”
 Joel 2:25